christianvoigt/argdown/docs/guide/installing-the-vscode-extension.md

 ## Activating the Argdown theme in VS Code

-You need to activate a custom VS Code theme, to get full support of the Argdown syntax highlighting.
+You need to activate a custom VS Code theme in order to get full support of the Argdown syntax highlighting.
 To activate the Argdown custom theme, do the following:

 1. Press `CTRL + SHIFT + P` (`CMD + SHIFT + P` on OSX) to open the command palette.
 2. Enter `Preferences: Color Theme` and select the search result.